paglobal/augmented-tabflow/README.md

 - add alert for not being able to go forward or backward
 - add badge for address
 - implement action center and add new shortcuts
-- fix loading issue with spinners
+- fix loading issue with spinners (support showing loaders on new tab page after this)
+- add button in toolbar for opening new window and look into issue with focusing any newly created windows
+- change from navigation box window to navigation box tab
+- add `Pop Out` button/shortcut on extension tab page
+- change all new tab buttons to open navigation box

 ### Less Urgent

-- check code for repositioning and resizing of navigation box to reduce visual stutter
-- check `migrateAndDedupe` function
-- experiment with focusing the last active element on a page after activating the page
-- look into (false) loading states
-- report possible bug with menu navigation in shoelace (up and down arrow navigation)
+- add commands to group tabs according to domain, title similarity and other stuff
 - load all stub pages on startup to ensure that correct icons and titles are shown in chrome tab strip
 - add option for adding tab to other tab groups under `Add To Tab Group` (ie. add to some other tab group or a `New Tab Group`)
 - add options for merging tab groups with other tab groups under `Ungroup Tabs` (ie. where do you want to move them to? `Ungrouped Tabs` or some other tab group?)
 - add dialog for giving name and color to new tab groups created from `Ungrouped Tabs` or `Pinned Tabs`
 - implement recently closed tab groups feature
-- support moving pinned and ungrouped tab groups to new windows -
+- support moving pinned and ungrouped tab groups to new windows
+- add option for showing more options for tabs and tab groups -
 - implement a feature to export tab or tab group to any arbitrary bookmark folder in `Other Bookmarks` and/or `Reading List`
 - consider adding button to "look inside" tab groups and import individual tabs
-- (maybe) implement search for sessions and tabs (already implemented in browser)
+- (maybe) implement search for sessions and tabs (already implemented in browser for tabs)
 - (maybe) implement ability to sort sessions alphabetically or by date added -
 - break large files into smaller files (look at `NavigateDialog.tsx` and `tabGroupTreeContent.tsx`)